-

 Posted in In the News, Local Interest, New Cross Dementia Project, New Cross Hospital, Quick Insights, Universal Interest, Wolverhampton

-Tagged Dementia Care in an Acute Hospital (New Cross, Dementia Ward, New Cross Hospital Dementia Project, Physical Illness and Dementia Ward, Plan for £30m Wolverhampton Dementia Care Centre, Purpose-Designed Dementia Ward, Royal Wolverhampton Hospitals Trust, RWNHST, Wolverhampton City Council
+Tagged Dementia Care in an Acute Hospital (New Cross Hospital), Dementia Ward, New Cross Hospital Dementia Project, Physical Illness and Dementia Ward, Plan for £30m Wolverhampton Dementia Care Centre, Purpose-Designed Dementia Ward, Royal Wolverhampton NHS Trust, RWNHST, Wolverhampton City Council

 Leave a comment